-Screenwriter, Author & Communicator
+Screenwriter, Author & Showrunner

 I work in television and film as well as in print.
 Each medium presents unique communication challenges and opportunities, and I enjoy them all.

 My previous novels include STAR Academy, and the sequel, STAR Academy: Dark Secrets, published by Penguin Random House for middle-grade readers.
-They feature Amanda Forsythe, a resourceful and independent-minded 11-year-old who wins a scholarship to the STAR Academy, an elite boarding school with a simple but ambitious mandate: to cultivate the greatest minds and leaders of tomorrow in order to save planet Earth through innovative projects.
+They feature Amanda Forsythe, a resourceful and independent-minded 11-year-old who wins a scholarship to the STAR Academy, an elite boarding school with a simple but ambitious mandate: to cultivate the most creative minds and leaders of tomorrow in order to save planet Earth through innovative projects.
 After taking up residence at the remote, fortress-like Academy, Amanda settles into an exciting life of new friends and supportive teachers.
 That is, until she makes a disturbing discovery: the Academy is not what it seems!
 Against almost impossible odds, Amanda and her friends must find a way to escape the school and alert the world to what is really going on behinds its walls.
 You can read a review from the Globe & Mail here.

 I also enjoy magazine writing and editing.
 Here's a recent piece that I did for Toronto Life, about celebrity chef Greg Couillard and his struggles with addiction.